Stefafrontani/typescript_geolocation/README.md

 3. Add library maps javascript api (library section)
 4. Create an api key
 5. Add script in html (before our js code inside src)

+As we added google api in a script, it adds a GLOBAL variable in the window object called `google`.
+This is great but ts complains about not finding any definition of that namespace / variable.